Call Today - 24/7 Emergency Services

 How Much Rain Does a Hurricane Contain?

-According to NOAA, hurricanes can carry extreme amounts of rain within their cyclonic systems.
-Because hurricanes are constructed of warm air, the storm holds more moisture than a typical storm.
-Scientists say a typical hurricane can dump anywhere from six to 12 inches of rain across a region.
+According to experts, hurricanes can carry extreme amounts of rain within their cyclonic systems.
+Since hurricanes are constructed of warm air, the storm holds more moisture than a typical storm, able to dump anywhere from six to 12 inches of rain across a region.

 SERPVRO is Ready for the 2024 Atlantic Hurricane Season